wapdat/data-sanitiser/README.md

 ## Inspiration - models memorise secrets

-The inspiration is this paper. https://arxiv.org/abs/1802.08232  which The Register explains here https://www.theregister.co.uk/2018/03/02/secrets_fed_into_ai_models_as_training_data_can_be_stolen/ Briefly, Google trained their models with credit card numbers and now the card numbers are stored in the model.
+The inspiration is this paper. https://arxiv.org/abs/1802.08232  which [The Register](https://www.theregister.co.uk/2018/03/02/secrets_fed_into_ai_models_as_training_data_can_be_stolen/) explains in its inimitable fashion.
+Briefly, Google trained their models with credit card numbers and now the card numbers are stored in the model.
 Whoops!

 The recommendation in this paper assumes secrets have a low log perplexity (appears infrequently) but that isn't often a characteristic of some PPI.
 There is some PPI with a high log perplexity, and there is PPI that is quite easily identified by pattern.